 Cool, thanks Scott!

-― Le mépris vient de la tête, la haine vient du cœur (Michael White), Friday, 7 January 2011 18:45 (eight years ago) link
+― Le mépris vient de la tête, la haine vient du cœur (Michael White), Friday, 7 January 2011 18:45 (nine years ago) link

 Has anyone seen one of these linear tracking turntables like the Technics sl-5 in action?
 I'm tempted but also a bit scared to buy one for cheap on craigslist.
 I'm afraid that the 'automatic' queuing of tracks may become irritating after a few weeks.